Latvian Legion: After World War II

 In 1946, the Nuremberg Tribunal declared the Waffen-SS to be a criminal organization, making an exception of people who had been forcibly conscripted.
-The Nuremberg tribunal ruled that those who had served in the Baltic Legions were conscripts, not volunteers, and defined them as freedom fighters protecting their homelands from a Soviet occupation and as such they were not true members of the criminal Waffen SS.
+The Nuremberg tribunal ruled that those who had served in the Baltic Legions were conscripts, not volunteers.

+In 1946 former Schutzstaffel servicemen from the Baltic states were granted an amnesty by the Soviet government, an unprecedented decision in relation to Soviet citizens who collaborated with the Nazi government.

 Subsequently, on 13 April 1950, a message from the Allied High Commission (HICOG), signed by John J. McCloy to the Secretary of State, clarified the US position on the Baltic Legions: "they were not to be seen as 'movements', 'volunteer', or 'SS'.
 In short, they had not been given the training, indoctrination, and induction normally given to SS members".

 With the full support of Nuremberg and Allied High Commission, the US Displaced Persons Commission declared in September 1950 that:

 "The Baltic Waffen SS Units (Baltic Legions) are to be considered as separate and distinct in purpose, ideology, activities, and qualifications for membership from the German SS, and therefore the Commission holds them not to be a movement hostile to the government of the United States."

 Even before this decision, around 1,000 former Latvian Legion soldiers had served as guards at the Nuremberg trials, guarding Nazi war criminals.
-Afterwards, during the Berlin Blockade, they took part in securing Allied facilities involved in the Berlin Airlift and later also were guarding USA Army headquarters.
+Afterwards, during the Berlin Blockade, they took part in securing Allied facilities involved in the Berlin Airlift and later also were guarding US Army headquarters.